Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

   - petalinux:
     - Added the option ETH_STATIC to setup static Ethernet Configuration
   - ip:
     - Bugfix for the v++ linker to fail in TARGET=hw_emu when other HLS-kernels (like mm2s) are added later on to the design
+  - general:
+    - Adding the option to build for TARGET=hw_emu
 * October 2021
   - petalinux:
     - Improved petalinux version check